 19. Suddenly become super hilarious

-There’s no better confidence boost than a tiny person finding everything you do utterly hysterical.
+There’s no better confidence booster than someone finding everything you do utterly hysterical.
 Whether it be dancing like a lunatic, talking in a silly voice, making funny faces or simply putting their cup down in front of them.
-It only becomes slightly awkward, when to your dismay, you test out your new comedic powers on other adults, leaving yourself rolling around on the floor crying and unable to breathe for laughing whilst they are tallying up ways of de-friending you in their mind.
+It only becomes slightly awkward, when to your dismay, you test out your new comedic powers on other adults, leaving yourself unable to breathe for laughing while they are tallying up ways of de-friending you.

 20. Capturing their every move on camera

-The saus just did a wee on the toilet!
-The saus just ate a green bean!
-The saus just rolled her eyes!
-The saus just walked down the hallway with a plate on her foot!
-The saus has got a rash!
-Is this poo a dodgy colour?
-The saus has got a tooth!
-All must be captured and whats’app-ed to the baby daddy and whoever else you think may express a care for mutual rejoicing and discussion.
+She just did a wee on the toilet!
+She just ate a green bean!
+She just rolled her eyes!
+She’s done a poo!
+She has a tooth!
+All must be captured and whats’app-ed to whoever you think may express a care for mutual rejoicing and discussion.

 22. It means that a simple cooking project can quickly turn into your very own Willy Wonka’s Chocolate factory